 Doctors and scientists have been studying the results of proton therapy in the treatment of non-small cell lung cancer (NSCLC).
 One study in particular showed that patients with Stage 3 NSCLC who were treated with proton therapy experienced lower rates of lung and esophagus inflammation compared to patients treated with traditional (x-ray/IMRT) radiation.3

 Proton therapy for lung cancer treatment is non-invasive and usually painless.
 Physicians provide doses of radiation to specific areas, controlling the depth of the protons emitted and reducing the impact on the surrounding tissue.
-Provision CARES Proton Therapy uses a technique known as pencil beam scanning, which provides precise dose of radiation to targeted areas, resulting in a decreased risk of side effects.
+Proton centers developed by Provision use a technique known as pencil beam scanning, which provides precise dose of radiation to targeted areas, resulting in a decreased risk of side effects.
 Proton therapy decreases the risk of damage to healthy tissue and organs surrounding the cancer.
 This is because the unique physical properties of protons allow the radiation dose to better conform to your cancer, avoiding unnecessary radiation to nearby areas.
 This is especially important for lung cancer treatment because the tumor may be close to your heart, healthy lung and other critical organs.

 - American Cancer Society.
 What Causes Lung Cancer?
 Read More